december/FEMA_Generator/README.md

 		% ndr : the random range of nondiagonal elements in projection matrix
 		% rate : the rate of non-zero nondiagonal elements in core tensor
 		% noise : the max possible value of nondiagonal elements in core tensor
+		% fileName : the file's name where the result saved
+		% saveall : whether save all the infomation

   * **Return** :